junxit/us-congress-bills-116/metadata.md

 - 2019-09-26 — Committee on Foreign Relations.
 Reported by Senator Risch with amendments and with a preamble.
 Without written report.
 - 2019-09-26 — Committee on Foreign Relations.
 Reported by Senator Risch with amendments and with a preamble.
 Without written report.
 - 2019-09-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 236.
+- 2019-12-02 — Passed/agreed to in Senate: Resolution agreed to in Senate with amendments and with a preamble by Unanimous Consent.(consideration: CR S6790-6791; text: 12/10/2019 CR S6955)
+- 2019-12-02 — Resolution agreed to in Senate with amendments and with a preamble by Unanimous Consent. (consideration: CR S6790-6791; text: 12/10/2019 CR S6955)